Insider - Korean Language Learning App

 Ideation

-It was important to choose game elements that matched design objectives and motivated users with different behavior.
-So I used Octalysis game elements and planned how to apply them using process flowcharts.
-Here's a small peek on the game flow:
+It was important to choose game elements that matched design requirements and motivated users with different behavior.
+So I used Octalysis game elements and planned how to apply them:

 Ideation